prakashvishal93/Backend-Development/Node/Client-Server-Architecture/readme.md

     1. Request Params  --> eg :-    /movies/blackPanther
     2. Query Params    --> eg :-    /categories/electronics?company=samsung&order=desc&filter=price
-    3. Request Body    --> It is separate payload/body that is send apart from the request
+    3. Request Body    --> It is separate payload/body that is send apart from the request.

 - POSTMAN -> Postman will help us to, without writing any frontend we can hit Request to a URL.